Sway logo

-What is the Methane Mitigation Process?
+What is the Methane Mitigation Process (LADBS Methane Code)?

 Share This Post

-The Methane Mitigation Process requires Methane Testing.
+The Methane Mitigation Process requires Methane testing to abide by the LADBS Methane Code.

 It’s an environmental engineering process requiring certification by the Los Angeles Department of Building and Safety (LADBS)